Powering Mode¶

 0 Alter

-0 Alter This function prompts for a piece of equipment (power supplies, amps, LE’s, taps or couplers) to be placed at cursor location.
+This function prompts for a piece of equipment (power supplies, amps, LE’s, taps or couplers) to be placed at cursor location.
 This function also allows you to edit footages, house counts, cables, or levels.
 The desired data can be entered by typing in the necessary information (power supply ID#, footage etc.) after invoking the Alter command.
 Pressing the Home key while in the Alter command will display a list of the equipment defined in the spec files.
 With the cursor in the column marked “supply %” this list will show the power supplies defined in the Parameters file.
 This display also indicates the percentage of operating capacity required of each power supply if placed at that location.
 Placing the cursor on the desired power supply in the list, then pressing Enter will place the highlighted power supply at that location.

-.0 Break
+.0 Break¶

-.
-0 Break (Break node) This will break the node under the cursor into two nodes, always keeping the footage and cable in the first node and the coupler(s) in the second node.
+This will break the node under the cursor into two nodes, always keeping the footage and cable in the first node and the coupler(s) in the second node.
 Taps and actives may be shuffled between the two nodes depending on the column the cursor is in when this command is invoked.
 If the cursor is on the ftg-hc-cab-lv column, the house count and all equipment other than the footage and cable type will be placed on the second node.
-If the cursor is in the LE column, the LE and any couplers will be moved to the second node, but any taps will not be.
-In each case, any couplers will be placed on the second node, and if the cursor is on either of the coupler columns, no other piece of equipment will be placed on the second node.
+If the cursor is in the LE column, the LE and any couplers will be moved to the second node, but any taps will not

-..0 SpecView
+..0 SpecView¶

-. .
-0 SpecView This function will display the specified spec file (2-9) on the bottom part of your screen.
+This function will display the specified spec file (2-9) on the bottom part of your screen.
 You can then use the arrow keys to view the entire file but no changes can be made.

 1 Jump

-1 Jump This function allows you to quickly "jump" to virtually any place in the network.
+This function allows you to quickly "jump" to virtually any place in the network.

 Utilities: Jump